AlmaLinux/almalinux.org/content/blog/almalinux-88-now-available.md

 * [IBM Z (s390x)](https://repo.almalinux.org/almalinux/8.8/isos/s390x/AlmaLinux-8.8-s390x.torrent)

 ## Update from Other AlmaLinux 8.x, ELevate from CentOS 7
-Users of ealier versions of AlmaLinux 8.x can update to the latest version via `dnf update` or via graphical desktop tools in GNOME and KDE.
+Users of earlier versions of AlmaLinux 8.x can update to the latest version via `dnf update` or via graphical desktop tools in GNOME and KDE.

 Still on CentOS 7.x?
 Looking for a new home?
 Don't wait, ELevate!
 [AlmaLinux's ELevate](https://almalinux.org/elevate/) enables migration from CentOS 7.x to AlmaLinux 8.x  or 9.x, or another derivative.